fairmath/polycircuit/README.md

 # FHE components library

-This repository is an initial phase of building application layer FHE Components library for developers.
-This library is home to the award-winning solutions from the [FHERMA](https://fherma.io/) challenges platform and will be constantly extended by adding new FHE components.
+This repository is an initial phase of building application layer FHE Components library for developers and is home to the award-winning solutions from the [FHERMA](https://fherma.io/) challenges platform.
+The library will be constantly extended by adding new FHE components.

 Initial version of the library contains results of the first challenges:
 - [Matrix Multiplication](https://fherma.io/challenges/652bf669485c878710fd020b/overview)